Getting started (the

 Settings -> Member privileges.
-At the very bottom, there should be a
+There should be a drop-down called

 Configure RepoBee for the target organization (

-For the tool to work at all, it needs to be provided with an OAUTH2 token to
+For the tool to work at all, it needs to be provided with an access token to

-whichever GitHub instance you intend to use.
-See the GitHub OAUTH docs for
+whichever platform instance you intend to use.
+See the GitHub access token

-scopes.
-While we can set this token in an environment variable (see
+While you can set this token in an environment variable

-Configuration), it’s more convenient to just put it in the configuration
+(see Configuration), it’s more convenient to just put it in the

-file, as we will put other default values in there.
-We can use the
+configuration file, as you will put other default values in there.
+The

-- Enter the correct url for your GitHub instance.
+- Enter the correct url for your platform instance.
 There are two options:

-- If you are working with an enterprise instance, simply replace
+- If you are working with GitHub Enterprise, simply replace

 some-enterprise-hostwith the appropriate hostname.